Horn of Valere

 "Let whosoever sounds me not think of glory, but only of salvation." (- TGH, Ch.
 5)

-Those who are called forth by the Horn will follow whoever blows it, whether fighting for the Light or the Shadow (TGH, Ch.
-9), but apparently they will only follow the Dragon Banner (TGH, Ch.
+Siuan believes that those who are called forth by the Horn will follow whoever blows it, whether fighting for the Light or the Shadow (TGH, Ch.
+9), they can only follow the Dragon Banner (TGH, Ch.
 47).
+At the time of the Last Battle, Artur Hawkwing says they would never fight for the Shadow and disproves Siuan's theory (AMoL, Ch.
+39).
 The blower will be linked to the Horn until he or she dies and during this time, the Heroes of the Ages will not appear if anyone else blows it (TGH, Ch.
 34).

 Heroes of the Horn